prisma-labs/graphql-framework-experiment/docs/references/recipes.md

    postgresql://postgres:postgres@localhost:5432/myapp
    ```

-If you don't want to use a docker, here are some links to alternative approaches:
+If you don't want to use a docker, here are some links to alternative approaches for macOS users:

-#### Mac
 - [With Homebrew](https://wiki.postgresql.org/wiki/Homebrew)
 - [With Postgres.app](https://postgresapp.com)